skip to main content

 Trusted by schools for more than 20 years.

-The ISA has been supporting schools around the world since since 2002.
+The ISA has been supporting schools around the world since 2002.
 Every year approximately 60,000 students from more than 60 countries take part in the ISA.

-Learn more
+Learn more about the ISA program

 Use the ISA to measure and inform progress at your school.
+Talk to the ISA team to find out how.

 Informing school improvement with in-depth data